Free church website builders haven’t been popular since 1995.

-And because so much weight is placed on website aesthetics and functionality, it can be tempting to spend weeks and weeks of full-time work “tweaking” your church website so that it’s perfect.
+And because so much weight is placed on aesthetics and functionality, it can be tempting to spend weeks and weeks of full-time work “tweaking” your church site so that it’s perfect.

-Set up a free site—buy a domain if you have to—and let it sit there with a “Coming Soon.
+Set up a free site—get a free domain or buy a domain if you have to—and let it sit there with a “Coming Soon.
 Enter email for updates” sign.

 At least your site will passively build an email list for you while you wait.

 Free websites are relatively no-hassle.

 They have many other shortcomings, but time-to-launch is nearly unmatched.

 Use these available services to set up your digital patch of grass in 15 minutes so that you can return to the website at a later date.

 Time and energy are the church planter’s best assets.

 Don’t waste them on a project that might have little-to-no-ROI.

 Focus on building your community, honing your message, optimizing your preaching, and networking with local Christians as you aspire to launch your church.